Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 The Corn Islands are definitely off the beaten track, and you'll see all the perks of this on your trip.
 You'll run into stretches of deserted beaches, low prices for food and activities, and an experience not many people get to have.

-That low-key vibe extends to all accommodation options (it's pretty bare bones, filled with your necessities, but not many have luxuries like air conditioning).
-If you're looking for a luxurious resort vacation, plan on going to other Caribbean islands.
+That low-key vibe extends to all accommodation options (it's pretty bare-bones, with your necessities, but not many have luxuries like air conditioning).

 How Long Do I Stay?

 Plan on 4-5 days (you'll want ample time to explore both of the islands).
-I'd suggest sticking to one island as your base (like Little Corn) then visiting Big Corn for a day or two to check out the vibe there, on your way back (you'll need to catch the flight back home on Big Corn).
-You can fit everything in if you have about three full days, but this place is all about relaxation ... so best to stretch it for four or even five days if you can.
+I'd suggest sticking to one island as your base (like Little Corn), then visiting Big Corn for a day or two to check out the vibe there, on your way back (you'll need to catch the flight back home on Big Corn).
+You can fit everything in if you have about three full days, but this place is all about relaxation... so best to stretch it to four or even five days if you can.

-The electricity doesn't run all of the time on Little Corn, so plan on packing up a flashlight for evenings, and a battery-powered fan to help you keep cool if the power's off when you're sleeping.
+The electricity doesn't run all the time on Little Corn, so plan on packing a flashlight for evenings and a battery-powered fan to help you keep cool if the power's off when you're sleeping.

 Most travelers stay on Little Corn.
 Though Big Corn is larger (and more established), Little Corn is the spot for backpackers looking for a more off-the-beaten-path experience (though hanging out on Big Corn is also worth your time).
 Both islands offer beaches, snorkeling, walks through palm trees, lots of hammocks, and casual spots to grab some fresh seafood.